 General Information & Description

 Minks belong to the Mustela family, which also includes stoats and weasels.
 Minks come in different names like Ermine, Sable, Minque Nordique, and Sable Nordique.
 The mink has a hairy and large tail that complements its long body.
 Its build makes it easier for a mink to intrude the dens of its prey.
-Its upper molars are big and massive.
 The carnivorous mink feeds on fish, birds, frogs, rodents and crustaceans.
 Minks are solitary hunters and will only be spotted with their mates during mating, or when nurturing their young.
-Minks are fast when moving on land, and are adept in climbing trees.
+Minks are fast when moving on land, and are adept in climbing.
 They are also excellent swimmers and can dive down to a depth of 30 cm.

 Methods of Kill